 Please join us.
 No need to RSVP:

 4. Notification Descriptions is a detailed list about each alert and who receives, views, and manages the information.
 As you will see, any action you take in the system is always explained to you so you know exactly what you are doing and who will be able to view feedback.
 This aspect is important as any information you submit through Starfish is visible to the student and becomes part of the student's academic record.
 You can see the actual flag messages that are generated through Starfish when you select the specific flag alert.
-The Starfish Message Templates for Spring 2020 to Spring 2021 lists all of the messages if you want to read all the templates at once.
+The Starfish Message Templates for Spring 2020 to Fall 2021 lists all of the messages if you want to read all the templates at once.

 Each alert offers a specific message (email) to the student from Starfish Cortland.
 If you add additional comments to a flag alert, the comments will be embedded in the email stating they are from the instructor.